ietf-wg-add/draft-ietf-add-Encrypted-DNS-Server-RedirectionEncDNSServerRedirect/draft-ietf-add-encrypted-dns-server-redirection.md

 advertises its support for Delegated Credentials as described in {{Section 4.1.1 of !RFC9345}}.
 This is valid
 so long as the delegated credential is valid for the same domain name used by the referring server.

-This is an encouraged practice for servers which need to redirect clients to servers owned by other entities, as is the case with CDN contracts.
+Delegated Credentials are one approach for servers which need to redirect clients to servers owned by other entities, as is the case with CDN contracts.
+Another approach is using {{?RFC9115}} to delegate Short-Term Automatically Renewed (STAR) certificates to the servers that need to serve a name on behalf of a name's owner.
+This approach would not require protocol changes for EDSR peers communicating with one another, unlike Delegated Credentials.
+Other trade-offs between these approaches are beyond the scope of this document.

 ## Ensuring compatibility